UserDna95/Mini-Projects/README.md

 A collection of small Python projects for learning and experimentation.

 - [Taxes Calculator](./taxes-calculator.zip)
-How can I calculate my federal and provincial taxes with my income?
+How can we calculate federal and provincial tax liabilities based on income?

 - [Tower of Hanoi](./tower-of-hanoi.zip)
-What's the most efficient way to move all the disks on a rod?
+What is the most efficient way to move all the disks on a rod?

 - [Fibonacci Sequence Generator](./fibonnacci-sequence-generator.zip)
 How do we achieve the golden ratio?